State-of-Millbrooke/Laws/State Code/README.md

 #### Compulsion by threats

-12. A person who commits an offence under compulsion by threats of immediate death or bodily harm from a person who is present when the offence is committed is excused for committing the offence if the person believes that the threats will be carried out and if the person is not a party to a conspiracy or association whereby the person is subject to compulsion, except where the offence that is committed is
+12. A person who commits an offence under compulsion by threats of immediate death or bodily harm from a person who is present when the offence is committed is excused for committing the offence if the person believes that the threats will be carried out and if the person is not a party to a conspiracy or association whereby the person is subject to compulsion, except where the offence that is committed is a felony offence in Schedule A.
-- treason,
-- murder,
-- attempted murder,
-- kidnapping,
-- robbery,
-- aggravated assault,
-- unlawfully causing bodily harm, or
-- arson.

 #### Consent to death